nuzayets/rawinput-debug/README.md

 I spent two days on this, and it ended up being one byte in the end.
 At least now my computer can sleep.

 ![image](https://user-images.githubusercontent.com/1832518/101274776-cb335000-376e-11eb-9b96-bb4261227a43.png)

+## How to fix it on your machine

+If you don't want to try using a hex editor, [this Powershell script](patch_libcef.ps1) will do it for you.

+Please disable the overlay first, and make sure Powershell is run as Administrator so you are able to write to the directory.